Can anyone think small timer for their electric things?

 - Delay Time: Time in seconds (s) relay take to turn ON after power comes.

-- k is fixed number which depend on transistor and how circuit is made.
+- K is a fixed number that depends on the transistor and the circuit design.

 - Mostly it is around 0.693 for simple circuits.